coldwitnesssec/SOC-Maps/README.md

 # SOC Analyst Maps & Playbooks

-This repository documents the core detection and response maps I use to defend and monitor **LabCommand.com** — a live web infrastructure where I run threat hunting, detection engineering, and SOC workflows.
+This repository documents the core detection and response maps I use to defend and monitor **Websites** — infrastructures where I run threat hunting, detection engineering, and SOC workflows.

 ---